Namass/Branch-Integration-Guides/smart-banner-guide.md

+# This guide is out of date!

+Please click over to our new dev portal for an [up-to-date Web Banner guide](https://dev.branch.io/recipes/mobile_web_smart_banner/ios/)!

-Smart Banner Guide for iOS
+(Deprecated) Smart Banner Guide for iOS
 =====================================

 This guide will help you integrate the smart banner for converting mobile web users to app installs while maintaining a seamless user experience.